corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/legal-info/_index.md

 # Corda Enterprise Edition 4.10 third-party software notices and licence information

-The third-party software notices and license information for Corda Enterprise Edition 4.10 can be found here.
+The third-party software notices and license information for Corda Enterprise Edition 4.10 can be found here:

 {{< childpages >}}